wing328/r-twitter/docs/TweetsApi.md

 library(twitter)

 var_query <- "(from:TwitterDev OR from:TwitterAPI) has:media -is:retweet" # character | One query/rule/filter for matching Tweets.
 Refer to https://t.co/rulelength to identify the max query length.
 var_start_time <- "start_time_example" # character | YYYY-MM-DDTHH:mm:ssZ.
 The oldest UTC timestamp (from most recent 7 days) from which the Tweets will be provided.
-Timestamp is in second granularity and is inclusive (i.e. 12:00:01 includes the first second of the minute). var_end_time <- "end_time_example" # character | YYYY-MM-DDTHH:mm:ssZ.
+Timestamp is in second granularity and is inclusive (i.e. 12:00:01 includes the first second of the minute).
+(Optional) var_end_time <- "end_time_example" # character | YYYY-MM-DDTHH:mm:ssZ.
 The newest, most recent UTC timestamp to which the Tweets will be provided.
-Timestamp is in second granularity and is exclusive (i.e. 12:00:01 excludes the first second of the minute). var_since_id <- "since_id_example" # character | Returns results with a Tweet ID greater than (that is, more recent than) the specified ID. var_until_id <- "until_id_example" # character | Returns results with a Tweet ID less than (that is, older than) the specified ID. var_next_token <- "next_token_example" # character | This parameter is used to get the next 'page' of results.
-The value used with the parameter is pulled directly from the response provided by the API, and should not be modified. var_pagination_token <- "pagination_token_example" # character | This parameter is used to get the next 'page' of results.
-The value used with the parameter is pulled directly from the response provided by the API, and should not be modified. var_granularity <- "hour" # character | The granularity for the search counts results. var_search_count_fields <- list("end") # set[character] | A comma separated list of SearchCount fields to display.
+Timestamp is in second granularity and is exclusive (i.e. 12:00:01 excludes the first second of the minute).
+(Optional) var_since_id <- "since_id_example" # character | Returns results with a Tweet ID greater than (that is, more recent than) the specified ID.
+(Optional) var_until_id <- "until_id_example" # character | Returns results with a Tweet ID less than (that is, older than) the specified ID.
+(Optional) var_next_token <- "next_token_example" # character | This parameter is used to get the next 'page' of results.
+The value used with the parameter is pulled directly from the response provided by the API, and should not be modified.
+(Optional) var_pagination_token <- "pagination_token_example" # character | This parameter is used to get the next 'page' of results.
+The value used with the parameter is pulled directly from the response provided by the API, and should not be modified.
+(Optional) var_granularity <- "hour" # character | The granularity for the search counts results.
+(Optional) var_search_count_fields <- list("end") # set[character] | A comma separated list of SearchCount fields to display.
+(Optional)

 #Full archive search counts
 api_instance <- TweetsApi$new()
 # Configure HTTP bearer authorization: BearerToken
-api.instance$api_client$bearer_token <- 'TODO_YOUR_BEARER_TOKEN';
+api_instance$api_client$bearer_token <- Sys.getenv("BEARER_TOKEN")
 result <- tryCatch(
              # to save the result into a file, simply add the optional `data_file` parameter, e.g.
              # api_instance$tweet_counts_full_archive_search(var_query, start_time = var_start_time, end_time = var_end_time, since_id = var_since_id, until_id = var_until_id, next_token = var_next_token, pagination_token = var_pagination_token, granularity = var_granularity, search_count_fields = var_search_count_fields, data_file = "result.txt"),